VinayakaHegade/brunel/README.md

 # Brunel Website

+Note: This website is currently not available for small screens.
+Please open or use it on a desktop.
+Thank you for your understanding and cooperation.

 [![Brunel-website](https://img.shields.io/badge/Tryit-(here)-blue.svg)](https://brunelthence.netlify.app)

 The website serves as a platform to market staff augmentation services to various companies, with a primary focus on targeting unicorns.
 The key emphasis lies in presenting a high-quality user experience, both in terms of aesthetics and functionality.